 Red Lodge Clay Center – Short-Term Resident 2011, (AIA) 2013

-Tyler Lotz’s sculptures and vessels have been shown in solo and group exhibitions at venues including the Dubhe Carreno Gallery – Chicago IL, Cervini Haas Gallery/Gallery Materia – Scottsdale, AZ, Harvey/Meadows Gallery – Aspen, Co, Santa Fe Clay – NM, The Clay Studio – Philadelphia, PA, and SOFA Chicago.
+Tyler Lotz’s sculptures and vessels have been shown in solo and group exhibitions at venues including the Elmhurst Art Museum – Elmhurst, Illinois, Harvey/Meadows Gallery – Aspen, Co, Dubhe Carreño Gallery – Chicago IL, Cervini Haas Gallery/Gallery Materia – Scottsdale, AZ, Cross-Mackenzie Gallery – Washington DC, Franklin Parrasch Gallery – NYC, Santa Fe Clay – NM, The Clay Studio – Philadelphia, PA, and SOFA Chicago.
 His work has been presented abroad at The First World Ceramic Biennale Korea and 2010 Vallauris Biennale Internationale in Vallauris, France.
 Tyler’s work has been acquired by collections including the Daum Museum of Contemporary Art, in Missouri, and the Icheon World Ceramic Center in Korea.
-Publications including Ceramics Monthly, American Craft, and the Clay In Art International Yearbook have featured his work.
+Publications including Ceramics Monthly, American Craft, Studio Potter and the Clay In Art International Yearbook have featured his work.